TakumasaTsuji/PulmonaryHypertension_CapsResNet/README.md

-# Pulmonary hypertension classification using CapsuleResidualNetwork
+# Pulmonary hypertension classification using CapsResNet